Toddler play: why it’s important for imaginative and creative development

 - Look up!
 Describe the different things you see in the sky – the moon, stars and clouds are fascinating to your toddler.

-- Make a treasure box for your toddler, full of natural objects for your toddler to touch, feel and use.
+- Make a treasure box for your toddler, full of safe, soft natural objects for your toddler to touch, feel and use.
 You could include objects like seed pods or coral washed up on the beach.

 - Set up water play.
 A bucket of water with bubbles and a few plastic cups are all your toddler needs.
-Add some food colouring to stimulate the imagination.
+Add some food colouring to stimulate their imagination.
 Always supervise your toddler for safe fun with water.

-Screen time and imaginative play
+Screen time, digital technology use and imaginative play

 In general, the key events in development happen in a similar order, but the age they happen might vary for each child.
-If you’re concerned about any aspect of your child’s play development, it’s a good idea to talk with your child and family health nurse or GP.
+If you’re concerned about any aspect of your toddler’s play development, it’s a good idea to talk with your child and family health nurse or GP.